 The majority of these roads include both abandoned and maintained sections.
 To ensure total clarity, each line on the map traces out the abandoned section only.
 On some mobile devices, swipe up or select the bottom bar for the full listing, or do the same after selecting a road to see more info.

-Like most folks in search of adventure, I've encountered a lot of amateur maps created with no pride in accuracy.
-I've pulled up directions to sites like waterfalls and cemeteries, and found a sea of misinformation, inaccurate coordinates, and sloppy organization.
+I've used a lot of amateur maps produced with no pride, full of misinformation and inaccurate coordinates.
 I'm no cartographer, but I've always had a love for the art.
-As a kid, I found my father's stash of maps and wallpapered my bedroom.
-I'd spend hours tracing lines with my fingers, imagining far-off places and what it'd take to get there.
-Even now, I have a map of the Bridgetown area above my bed, and a globe on my bedside table.
+As a kid, I used my father's stash of maps to wallpaper my bedroom, spending hours tracing lines with my fingers, imagining far-off places.
+Even now, I have a map of my area above my bed, and a globe on my bedside table.

-This love of maps is why I strive to make the Abandoned Roads of Nova Scotia map as close to 100% accurate as possible.
-Every abandoned road is given the appropriate historic title, best point of entry and length included, and each line painstakingly traced out exactly as it lies underfoot.
-Roads are arranged both alphabetically and by county, for easy navigation.
+This love of maps is why I work to be as close to 100% accurate as possible.
+Each road shows the historic title, best place to start and length, painstakingly traced out exactly as it lies underfoot.
+Roads are arranged alphabetically and by area for easy navigation.
 Photos are included for every entry.
-I've hiked them all in person – no guesswork involved.
+I've hiked them all myself – nothing second-hand.
 There's a lot of my heart out there.

 Social Media

-Starting in 2017, I began to share my discoveries online, with the Abandoned Roads of Nova Scotia group that I created on Facebook.
+Starting in 2017, I began to share my discoveries online, with the Abandoned Roads of Nova Scotia group on Facebook.
 There, folks from all over Canada joined in with the discussion of these lost historic roads, and to share what we found along the way.
 There are currently almost 30,000 members.
-I know a lot of folks get cynical about social media, but there’s been nothing so immediately accessible and interactive in the history of humanity.
-I’ve gathered essential information and stories in minutes that would have otherwise taken me months to find – if ever at all.
-You can check it out to see all of my discoveries, along with those of the other members.
+Some folks are cynical about social media, but there’s been nothing so accessible and interactive in the history of humanity.
+I’ve gathered essential information and stories in minutes that might’ve taken me months to find – if ever at all.
+Posts from me and others are on the Facebook group, and just mine on Instagram.

 In the News